-Now with a serious interest and beyond basic knowledge, Shego decided to make plum wine her business because she thought that she could make wine better than anyone else on the island.
+Now with a serious interest and beyond basic knowledge, Shego decided to make plum wine her business because she thought she could make wine better than anyone else on the island.
 She experimented with lots of different fruits and spices, creating all sorts of different drinks.
-A few of the things that she had come up with were getting very popular throughout the world.
+A few of the things she had come up with grew very popular, first on the island, and throughout the world quite quickly.
 And, of course, to get her cargo around, she used Betty's shipping.
 No one could figure out why, but Betty's ships never seemed to get touched by pirates.

-Eventually, Kim and Shego moved out of the manor house too.
+Eventually, Kim and Shego moved out of the manor house, just like everyone else.
 They built a house on the hill overlooking their lands, full of growing fruit.
 Shego wanted their home to best Betty and Vivian's manor house, which it did.
 Kim wanted a garden similar to the one that Monique had, so that was done.
 Their land was not too far from their dear friends, allotting them the chance to get together daily if they wanted to.

-Sometimes, they would all get together for dinner at the Porter manor and catch up on each other's lives.
+Sometimes, they would all get together for dinner at Porter Manor and catch up on each other's lives.
+They tried to do it once every couple of weeks, if not more.
 These times were very high-spirited and incredibly joyful.
-But, something odd always happened after Shego and Kim all returned home.
+But, something odd always happened after Shego and Kim returned home after these gatherings.

 One night, while they were lying in bed after one of their gatherings, Shego decided to go for it.
 "Kimmie, you okay?" she asked, caressing her lover's bare arm.

 "Why do you ask?"
-Kim countered, curling into her lover's body as if she was trying to merge with her.
+Kim countered, curling into her lover's body as if trying to merge with her.

 "Well, you have been quiet since we left Betty and Vivian's house."